aadilq/aadilq/README.md

 <h1 align="center">Hi 👋, I'm Aadil Qureshi</h1>
 <h3 align="center">Software Engineer in the Making</h3>
-My name is Aadil Qureshi and I am a rising Junior at Florida International University doing a Bachelors of Arts in Computer Science!
+My name is Aadil Qureshi and I am a Junior at Florida International University doing a Bachelors of Arts in Computer Science!
 I am currently navigating the world of Computer Science (FullStack Development) and aspiring to be a Software Engineer!

-- 🔭 As right now, I am developing an Full-Stack App called Cinemawatch that allows users to browse through recent movies and learn more details about them such as their rating, runtime, release date, genre, etc all through the TMDB API.
+- 🔭 As right now, I am developing an URL-Shortener that will take in a long URL address and create a much shorter, unique link that can redirect to same URL.
+The Tech stack that I am using for the project is Python, FastAPI, PostgreSQL, Redis, and Docker.
-- 🌱 I’m currently learning Full-stack Web dev, iOS development, and Machine Learning
+- 🌱 I’m currently learning Full-stack Web dev along with Devops
 - 👯 I’m looking to collaborate on any FullStack Projects
 - 😄 Pronouns: He/Him